slavahatnuke/united.worker/README.md

 1. `npm run deploy` - when you setup all jobs and notifications just deploy this.

-A tool to find upgrade availability on United Airlines.
-Includes web front-end implementation.

 ## united.js tool

 The main component is a node.js script that goes through the United.com search process.